scylladb/scylladb/docs/operating-scylla/security/client-node-encryption.rst

 Follow the procedures below to enable a client to node encryption.
 Once enabled, all communication between the client and the node is transmitted over TLS/SSL.
-The libraries used by Scylla for OpenSSL are FIPS 140-2 certified.
+The libraries used by ScyllaDB for OpenSSL are FIPS 140-2 certified.

 Workflow
 ^^^^^^^^

-Each Scylla node needs to be enabled for TLS/SSL encryption separately.
+Each ScyllaDB node needs to be enabled for TLS/SSL encryption separately.
 Repeat this procedure for each node.

 #. `Configure the Node`_
 #. `Validate the Clients`_

 Configure the Node
 ^^^^^^^^^^^^^^^^^^
-This procedure is to be done on **every** Scylla node, one node at a time (one by one).
+This procedure is to be done on **every** ScyllaDB node, one node at a time (one by one).

 .. note:: If you are working on a new cluster skip steps 1 & 2.